Bogin, Munns & Munns P.A.

 A Gainesville child custody attorney at Bogin, Munns & Munns can help sort through these issues with you and formulate a child custody plan both parents can agree upon or represent you during court proceedings.

-Get Help From a Gainesville Child Custody Lawyer Today
+Get Help from a Gainesville Child Custody Lawyer Today

 If you and your child’s other parent are unable to come to a custody agreement on your own, the decision will be taken out of your hands and made by the judge presiding over your case.